Chief Executive Officer & Head of Long-Term

 Head of Supramax

-Mr. Andersen started his shipping career in 1989 at the East Asiatic Company (EAC) and in 1996 was stationed to Hong Kong as General Manager with responsibility for the group’s dry cargo activities in Asia.
-In 1997, he transferred to the Eitzen Group when they acquired the EAC bulk activities.
-In 2000, Mr. Andersen was promoted to Group Senior Vice President, Head of Asia and established the company’s present Asian headquarters in Singapore.
-While he continued having the responsibility for the group’s dry cargo activities in Asia, Mr. Andersen was in 2004 also appointed Managing Director of the company’s ship owning activities in Singapore, with responsibility for the fleet of own bulk carriers, gas carriers and chemical tankers.
-In 2014, Mr. Andersen relocated from Singapore to Chile as Executive Vice President and took over the global responsibility for Ultrabulk’s handysize division and the office in Santiago.
-In 2021 Mr. Andersen took the position as Head of Supramax.
-He is a member of the Ultrabulk global executive management committee.
-Mr. Andersen holds a HD degree in Business Economics and Marketing Management from Copenhagen Business School (1995) and has completed the Advanced Management Programme at Harvard Business School, Boston (2017) .
-Mr. Andersen is a Danish citizen and resides in Chile.
+Mr. Andersens career has brought him around the world – from Asia to South America and back to Denmark.
+Mr. Andersen started his career in 1989 at the East Asiatic Company (EAC).
+In 1996, he was stationed in Hong Kong as General Manager with responsibility for the group’s dry cargo activities in Asia.
+A year later, in 1997, he transferred to the Eitzen Group.
+In 2000, Mr. Andersen was promoted to Group Senior Vice President, Head of Asia and established the company’s office in Singapore.
+While he continued having the responsibility for the group’s dry cargo activities in Asia, Mr. Andersen was in 2004 also appointed Managing Director of the company’s ship owning activities in Singapore with responsibility for the fleet of own bulk carriers, gas carriers and chemical tankers.
+Following the acquisition of Eitzen Bulk by Ultrabulk, in 2014 Mr. Andersen relocated from Singapore to Chile as Executive Vice President and took over the global responsibility for Ultrabulk’s handysize division and the office in Santiago.
+In 2021, Mr. Andersen took the position as Head of Supramax and during 2022, he moved back to Denmark.
+Mr. Andersen holds an HD degree in Business Economics and Marketing Management from Copenhagen Business School and has completed the Advanced Management Programme at Harvard Business School, Boston.
+Mr. Andersen is a Danish citizen and resides in Denmark.

 Head of Handysize

-Mr. Ingerslev started his career in 2003 as trainee with Tschudi & Eitzen Bulkers.
-Upon completion of the apprenticeship, Mr. Ingerslev was posted in Brazil.
-In 2009, Mr. Ingerslev returned to the head quarters in Denmark and took various positions with Eitzen Bulk and subsequently Ultrabulk, when the aforementioned was acquired in 2010.
-In 2014, Mr. Ingerslev joined Eastern Bulk carriers as General Manager, Head of Atlantic in Norway.
-Also in 2014, Mr. Ingerslev subsequently joined Ultrabulk as General Manager, Head of Brazil developing the commercial activities in Brazil, Uruguay and Argentina.
-In 2021, Mr. Ingerslev took the position as Head of Handysize in Copenhagen taking over the global responsibility of the activities in Ultrabulk’s handysize division.
-Mr. Ingerslev has an Executive MBA in shipping and logistics from Copenhagen Business School (2019).
+Mr. Ingerslev’s career has largely evolved around South America and the commercial activities in the area.
+Mr. Ingerslev started his shipping career in 2003 as a trainee with Tschudi & Eitzen Bulkers.
+Upon completion of the apprenticeship, Mr. Ingerslev was posted in Brazil until 2009, where he returned to Denmark and took various positions with Eitzen Bulk and subsequently Ultrabulk, following the latter’s acquisition of Eitzen Bulk in 2010.
+In 2014, Mr. Ingerslev briefly joined Eastern Bulk carriers as Head of Atlantic in Norway, but later same year, he re-joined Ultrabulk as Head of Brazil developing the commercial activities in Brazil, Uruguay and Argentina.
+In 2021, Mr. Ingerslev took on his current position as Head of Handysize taking over the global responsibility of the activities in Ultrabulk’s handysize division and relocated to Denmark.
+Mr. Ingerslev has an Executive MBA in shipping and logistics from Copenhagen Business School.
 Mr. Ingerslev is a Danish citizen and resides in Denmark.

 Head of Parcel Service

-Mrs. Hochsten started her shipping career in Hamburg in 1992 as a trainee and visiting the Staatliches Handelschule Berliner Tor which she finished with an international shipping degree.
-Hereafter, Mrs. Hochstein working in London and Hamburg as a shipbroker before she left Hamburg to go back to her hometown Duesseldorf where she ran the family shipping company together with her father as a Managing Director.
-Her main focus was on specialized chartering activities in the Liner and Parcelling segment and with a strong focus on steel trading.
-In 2012 Mrs. Hochstein moved to Denmark and joined the Ultranav Group in 2013 where she started the Parcelling activities for Ultrabulk.
-She is presently holding the position as Head of Parcel Service.
+The shipping industry runs in Mrs. Hochstein veins – she comes out of a shipping family and though she initially did not expect to end up in shipping, she was side tracked to the industry and ended up heading the family shipping company.
+Mrs. Hochstein started her shipping career in Hamburg in 1992 as a trainee, while taking a degree in International Shipping from Staatliches Handelschule Berliner Tor.
+Hereafter, Mrs. Hochstein worked as a shipbroker in London and Hamburg, before leaving Hamburg to go back to her hometown Dusseldorf, where she ran the family shipping company with her father, taking on the position as a Managing Director.
+Mrs. Hochstein’s main focus was on specialised chartering activities in the Liner and Parcelling segments and with a strong focus on steel trading.
+In 2012, Mrs. Hochstein moved to Denmark and joined the company in 2013.
+Here she started the Parcelling activities for Ultrabulk with her industry know-how.
+Presently, Mrs. Hochstein holds the position as Head of Parcel Service, which she achieved from her comprehensive industry skills and her approach based on partnership and trust.
 Mrs. Hochstein is a German citizen with Dutch roots and resides in Denmark.

-Mr. Larsen started his shipping career in 1982 as a shipping trainee for Copenship.
-After graduation Mr. Larsen was stationed in Rouen, France, where he worked as a broker for Inchcape Shipping Service.
-In 1993, he returned to Copenhagen and Copenship and in 2010 he became a majority shareholder of the company.
-For more than three decades, Mr. Larsen has applied his in-depth knowledge on the trade to and from East/West and South Africa and was in March 2015 employed by Ultrabulk to expand this trade.
-Today, Mr. Larsen is taking up a position as Head of the MPP department with emphasis on the trades to and from East, West and South Africa.
+Mr. Larsen has been in the shipping industry for more than three decades, and although trading worldwide, he has always kept a main focus on the African continent in small ships and specialised services.
+Mr. Larsen began his shipping career in 1982 as a shipping trainee for Copenship.
+After graduating his traineeship, Mr. Larsen was stationed in Roun, France, where he took the position as broker for Inchcape Shipping Service.
+In 1993, he returned to Copenhagen and Copenship, and in 2010 he became a majority shareholder for the company.
+In 2015, Mr. Larsen transferred to Ultrabulk to expand the trade to and from East/West and South Africa for the company – an area the company had not been focused on before.
+Presently, Mr. Larsen holds the position as Head of MPP & Minibulk Services with emphasis on the trades to and from East, West and South Africa.
 Mr. Larsen is a Danish citizen and resides in Denmark.

 Head of African Services

-Mr. Krumhoff started his career in shipping in 1986 with MACS ground in Hambrug by taking the shipping apprentice ship with the Hambrug Chamber of Commerce.
+Mr. Krumhoff’s career has evolved around the African continent, leading him to his current position as Head of African Services.
+Mr. Krumhoff started his shipping career in 1986 with MACS ground in Hamburg by taking the apprentice ship with the Hamburg Chamber of Commerce.
 Later, he transferred to Johannesburg, South Africa as Chartering Executive.
-In 1991 Mr. Krumhoff joined Neptune Shipping Johannesburg as Cargo Broker.
-Two years later, he joined Marine Cargo Lines (MCL) in Johannesburg as a Chartering Manager.
-In 1999 Mr. Krumhoff transferred to MCL in Spain as Chartering and Commercial Manager.
-In 2004 he joined Island View Shipping as Chartering Manager and later he became General Manager of the company.
-Finally, in 2017 Mr. Krumhoff joined Ultrabulk in South Africa where he presently holds the position as Head of African Services.
+In 1991, Mr. Krumhoff joined Neptune Shipping Johannesburg as Cargo Broker, and two years later he joined Marine Cargo Lines (MCL) as a Chartering Manager.
+In 1999, Mr. Krumhoff transferred to MCL in Spain as Chartering Manager and Commercial Manager.
+In 2004, he joined Island View Shipping as Chartering Manager in the parcelling trade and later he became General Manager of the company.
+Finally, in 2017, Mr. Krumhoff joined Ultrabulk in South Africa where he presently holds the position as Head of African Services.
 Mr. Krumhoff is a German citizen with a permanent residence permit residing in Cape Town.

 Jean-Pierre du Toit